(pan TOE pra zole)

 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson, 2002; Lucente 2000; Shelley, 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade, 1986; CDC, 1984).
 See manufacturer’s labeling.

 • Appropriate use: Helicobacter pylori eradication: Short-term combination therapy (≤7 days) has been associated with a higher incidence of treatment failure.
-The American College of Gastroenterology recommends 10-14 days of therapy (triple or quadruple) for eradication of H. pylori (Chey 2007).
+The American College of Gastroenterology recommends 10 to 14 days of therapy (triple or quadruple) for eradication of H. pylori (Chey 2007).
 Safety and efficacy of IV treatment for GERD and a history of erosive esophagitis beyond 10 days have not been established; transition from IV to oral therapy as soon possible.

 Hypersecretory disorders: Acid output measurements, target level <10 mEq/hour (<5 mEq/hour if prior gastric acid-reducing surgery)

 Adverse events have not been observed in animal reproduction studies.
 Most available studies have not shown an increased risk of major birth defects following maternal use of proton pump inhibitors during pregnancy (Diav-Citrin, 2005; Erichsen, 2012; Matok, 2012; Pasternak, 2010).
 When treating GERD in pregnancy, PPIs may be used when clinically indicated (Katz, 2013).